portrait pachacamac

 Pachacamac with the Incas

-Another important building was the Acjallawasi (place of the chosen).
-Actually, when the Incas arrived in the zone, there was already a similar enclosure called Mamacona.
-Inside there lived priests and experts to see the oracle (The most important object in the entire site).
+When the Incas arrived in the zone, they found a similar enclosure called Mamacona.
+Priests and experts lived there to see the oracle (The most essential object on the site).
 They could predict the future.
-But, the Incas reused the enclosure as a monastery for young women destined for Sun worship, to be wives of important warriors, or to be sacrificed in honor of the Sun god.
+The Incas made the enclosure a monastery for young women.
+These women would worship the Sun, marry important warriors, or be sacrificed to honor the Sun god.
+Other important buildings were the Pilgrim’s Palace and the Taurichumbi Palace.
+In this form, the complex continued under the Inca’s control up to 1533.

 Pachacamac with the Spanish invaders